 The Swiss-based company is more expensive than the competition but the one-off payment means that you won't have to worry about renewal fees that can be very horrendously expensive. $350 for 10 years is less than $3 per month.

 The reality of cold storage is when you need to restore a file, it takes between 3 and 12 hours according to Polarbackup.
-When something disastrous happens to your computer, you get all your files and folders back again, but you just won't be able to get them back again right away.
+If something disastrous were to happen to your computer, you get all your files and folders back again, but you just won't be able to get them back again right away.
 File versioning gets support also, allowing you to save multiple versions of the same file and then choose which one you need to get back when running a restore.

-There’s also business packages, and you get extra options for user management, setting data policies, digging into activity logs and handling standards compliance.
-We like the no limits on users, servers or file sizes, and no additional charge for data restoration (you'll just have to wait a few hours to get it back).
+There are also business packages, and you get extra options for user management, setting data policies, digging into activity logs and handling standards compliance.
+We like the lack of limits on users, servers or file sizes, and no additional charge for data restoration (you'll just have to wait a few hours to get it back).

 With the desktop clients installed, backups can be run at set intervals (anywhere from every 12 hours to every 7 days), or on a custom schedule.
-There's also an option of limiting bandwidth through the desktop client if you need to.
-Also you can get Polarbackup to run a selective backup on particular file types, like Microsoft Office files, videos or desktop files, for example.
+There's also an option of limiting bandwidth through the desktop client if you need to, or conversely, to enable multithreaded upload which promises faster upload speeds by consuming your entire bandwidth.
+If you only need to back up certain files, you can set Polarbackup to run a selective backup on particular file types, like Microsoft Office files, videos or desktop files, for example.